 The Structure of a Community Discussion Group

-There are currently two Community Discussion Group offerings: The Writer’s Craft Discussion Group and the Literary Theory Discussion Group.
-The objective of a discussion group is not to critique writing submissions, but rather, to delve fully into literary topics for the edification of all discussion group participants.
-In the case of The Writer’s Craft Discussion Groups, the purpose is to grow our understanding of narrative and language—the ‘how of writing’.
-In the case of The Literary Theory Discussion Group, the purpose is to explore theoretical philosophical topics and debate regarding their truth and efficacy—the ‘why of writing.'
+There are currently two Community Discussion Group offerings: The Literary Theory Discussion Group and The Speculative Fiction Discussion Group.
+The objective of a discussion group is not to critique writing submissions, but rather, to delve fully into literary topics for the edification of all discussion participants.

 The Literary Theory Discussion Group offers this rotating syllabus: